ravindranathakila/laminar/README.md

 ## Define

 Define the essential skills required for a to Flow.
-For example, "What skill do you need to get in the mood to work?".
+For example.
+What skill do you need to get in the mood to work?".
 It could be a couple of minutes of meditation or a quick jog.
 Define it.

 ## Eliminate